 My name is Sharony Green.
 I am an Associate Professor of History at the University of Alabama.
 My current research project focuses on racial and spatial politics in and near South Florida.
 This query includes Zora Neale Hurston’s understudied postwar experiences in South Florida and Honduras.

-I embrace interdisciplinary approaches grounded in historical methods in my teaching, research and service.
+I embrace interdisciplinary approaches grounded in historical methods as made evident in my teaching, research and service.
 Such an approach poses tensions with discoveries made while I earned a graduate in degree in dance following a career as a journalist, and prior to my pursuit of a doctoral degree in History.
 My recent journeys include an artist residency in Iceland.

 My first history book was sparked by my interest in the hidden “intimacies” between African Americans and white Americans before the Civil War.
 Learn more via this podcast and this public talk.
 Scholarly reviews of that book are available here.
 Here is my CV.
 I am the 2020 recipient of the PEN Jean Stein Grant for Literary Oral History grant.
 I will be a 2021 Newberry Fellow.